-Bachelor of Science (BS) - Major in Health Services Management
+Bachelor of Science (BS) - Major in Health Services Management 123 Credits (This program is not admitting new students.)

 Program Description

 The program Health Services Management has to do with planning and organizing as well as evaluating the services rendered by organizations in the healthcare industry.
 The students who graduate from this program will be qualified to occupy jobs in the primary or intermediate management levels in the public or the private sector.
 Students must comply with state and local requirements or limitations to practice the profession.